This article will cover how to use Bark for Schools as a Reviewer.

-D) You can search by a group, or choose one of the groups displayed.
-They are typically displayed in descending order of issues generated.
-Clicking into one of these gives a sub-group level view of the reporting data, which depending on your organizational structure, is further broken down by class before being broken down by student name.
+Table: This area provides an alert count for the dates selected and breaks them down bytype (e.g. Violence, Bullying, etc) as well as by group or organizational unit (e.g. Class of 2025).
+You can search by a group, or choose one of the groups displayed.
+Groups in this section are displayed in descending order of alerts generated.
+Clicking into one of these group names gives a sub-group level view of the data, which is further broken down by student name.

 This page is where you'll be able to review what Bark has identified as inappropriate or potentially harmful for a student.
 We provide a number of filtering options to allow you to get to data very quickly.